pdser/pdser.github.io/_posts/2025-01-06-Understanding Transformer A Practical Guide for Developers.md

 - Each word is turned into a vector (word embedding)
 - Positional encodings are added to preserve word order
-- Why?
-Because attention doesn’t understand sequence position by itself

 ### 2. Encoder-Decoder Structure

 - **Encoder**: Understands the input (e.g., English sentence)
 - **Decoder**: Generates output (e.g., French translation)
-- In many use cases (like BERT), only the encoder is used

 ### 3. Self-Attention